juankamilomarin/WebShop/README.md

 * Admin: controller that routes to admin view
 * Product: controller that handles the creation of a new product an the listing of all the products

-There are one Web API controller:
+There is one Web API controller:
-* Storage: this admin controller provides methods to set and switch the data storage mechanism, in real time.
+* Storage: this admin controller provides methods to set and switch the data storage mechanism in real time.

 <br/><b>Use of MemoryCache to store products and data storage type</b><br/>
 I used MemoryCache class to store the products on memory and also the data storage type.
 No policy expiration was implemented (this should be analyzed with the business in a real scenario)